 Bricklayers’ employment decreased sharply from 2006 to 2013.
 Some of this decline was probably caused by the global economic downturn in 2008, and most of it probably occurred before 2011.
-Rebuilding after the Canterbury earthquakes has increased demand for bricklayers since 2010/2011.
-Increased housing construction in Auckland has also contributed to larger demand for bricklayers in the last few years.
+Increased housing construction in Auckland has contributed to larger demand for bricklayers in the last few years.

 Over the next three years, we expect there will be continued demand for bricklayers in Auckland due to the increasing building activity there.
-The Canterbury rebuild will continue to require workers for the next few years, but a fall in demand is expected from 2020 to 2025.
+A fall in demand is expected from 2021 to 2026.

 Source: Statistics NZ Census and MBIE Projections